JackHanke/JackHanke.github.io/_posts/2025-01-23-minimal-inscribed-polyforms.md

     & / & {\left(1 - 2 \, x - 2 \, y + x^{2} + x y + y^{2} \right)} {\left(1-x\right)}^{4} {\left(1-y\right)}^{4}
 \end{eqnarray*}$$

+It's hard to describe how much time this equation took to arrive at.
+All I can think of when I see this equation is:

 "Look on my works, ye Mighty, and despair!"

 ## Further Questions

 1. Is there an overarching theorem for enumerating the minimal inscribed polyforms in a given labelled graph $G$?

+Thank you for reading!